PhilT/machines/README.markdown

 Machines
 =======================================

-Setup Ubuntu development and server **Machines** for hosting Ruby on Rails 3 applications.
+Setup Ubuntu development and server **Machines** locally or on Amazon EC2 for hosting Ruby on Rails 3 applications.

 Status
 ---------------------------------------